mikewest/embedding-requires-opt-in/README.md

 Embeddable documents can opt-into the embedding by sending either an appropriate `X-Frame-Options` header, or a `Content-Security-Policy` header that asserts a frame-ancestors directive.

+This change could be a relatively straightforward addition to the [XFO algorithm](https://html.spec.whatwg.org/#check-a-navigation-response's-adherence-to-x-frame-options) in HTML.
+Something along the lines of the following would suffice (though it may make sense to split it out into a distinct check for clarity):

+> 6. If `xFrameOptions` is empty, append "sameorigin" to `xFrameOptions`.
+>
+>    Note: Step 2 already verifies that no `frame-ancestors` directive is present, so it's safe to set a default value here when no `X-Frame-Options` value is present.

 ## FAQ